Practical Ways to Handle the Passage of Time in Fiction

 There are several ways to move readers from the end of one interesting event to the start of the next.
 You can:

-- Start a new chapter.
-I do this when I switch viewpoint, which means that there’s generally a jump in time and often a shift of location.
+In my novels, I start a new chapter when I switch viewpoint.
+This means there’s usually a jump in time and often a shift in location, too.

 Examples